As a new mum, you’ll be juggling a frequent feeding schedule with all the other demands on your time and energy. It can be exhausting.

 What you eat and drink can be passed through your breast milk to your baby

 Foods and drinks to avoid or limit when breastfeeding

 You’ll be happy to know that most of the food that was off the menu when you were pregnant can now be enjoyed again.
 But be mindful that what you eat and drink can be passed through your breast milk to your baby.

 - Caffeine can make your baby restless and might interrupt your own sleeping patterns.
 Try to limit or reduce your daily intake.

 - Alcohol and recreational drugs can affect your baby.
 The safest option is not to drink alcohol or take any recreational drugs when breastfeeding.

 Pregnancy may have left you low in iron and other important nutrients.
 Caring for a new baby will take up a lot of your time and energy, so you may find it difficult to eat properly in the first few months.

 If you’re breastfeeding, you’ll need extra nutrients to cope with the demands of a hungry baby.
-Elevit is specifically formulated for women who are trying to conceive, pregnant or breastfeeding.
-It contains 11 vitamins and 8 trace elements to help meet your increased nutritional requirements and help with your baby’s continued development.
+Elevit Breastfeeding is specially formulated to support your increased nutritional needs, for baby's healthy development.
+It helps support your immunity, energy and baby's brain and eye development.